natelistrom/natelistrom.github.io/_posts/2023-12-05-storytelling-for-designers.md

 I knew I couldn’t ask my partners to care about design theory as much as I did.
 That's not their job.
 But it mattered for the outcomes we sought.

-My talk needed to be both low-effort and lasting for my audience.
-What tool or technique could achieve that?
+To connect with my audience, my talk needed to be both low-effort and lasting.
+What could achieve that?

 Answer: Stories.

 Stories are a communication superpower.
 They _transform ideas into experiences_, making them more clear, more engaging, and more memorable.

-So, I sat down in my little upstairs home office (one corner of the spare bedroom) and thought about story ideas for my talk.
+So, I sat down in my little upstairs home office (one corner of the spare bedroom — it was during the COVID lockdowns) and rummaged around in my brain for story ideas.

-For instance, most folks have at least one story about a delivery driver mishandling a package or dropping it off in an inconvenient location.
+For instance, most folks have had an experience with a delivery driver mishandling a package or dropping it off in an inconvenient location.
+(No shade on delivery drivers!
+They have a tough job.)
 I had a story like that.
 It made a good illustration of the fact that, although the customer experience is just one small part of a large supply chain, it has out-sized impact.

-I searched for more stories like that.
-By the end, I had different one to introduce each major concept.
+I searched for more examples like that.
+By the end, I had different story to introduce each major concept.

 Then I practiced and prepared.